The Permeability of Soil Explained

 A Marriage of Geosynthetic Materials

 There have been many innovations in geosynthetic technology since the first use of geotextiles in the 1960s, both in the geosynthetic materials themselves and our understanding of their proper application.
-As our understanding of the functions of different geosynthetic materials has developed, it has led to the creation of geocomposite materials which combine these functions.
+As our understanding of the functions of different geosynthetic materials has developed, it has led to the creation of geocomposite materials that combine these functions.

 Geogrids and geotextiles each have important functions.
 One of the most important geosynthetic functions, which can be accomplished using both geogrids and geotextiles, is the separation of fine-grained subgrade soils, like silts and clays, from granular layers.
 In the case of geogrids, separation depends on the relative size and gradation of both the granular material and the fine-grained soil.
 With proper design, a well-graded aggregate placed over a stiff, stable geogrid will function as a filter, preventing migration of fine-grained soils.
 This will provide the best solution in most cases for long-term separation of fine-grained soils from granular material.